Smithfield, Rhode Island

-Smithfield is a town that is located in Providence County, Rhode Island, United States.
-It includes the historic villages of Esmond, Georgiaville, Mountaindale, Hanton City, Stillwater and Greenville.
+Smithfield is a town in Providence County, Rhode Island, United States.
 The population was 22,118 at the 2020 census.
-Smithfield is the home of Bryant University, a private four year college.
+Incorporated in 1731, it includes the historic villages of Esmond, Georgiaville, Mountaindale, Spragueville, Stillwater, and Greenville.
+Smithfield is home to Bryant University, a private, four-year university.

 History

 The area comprising modern-day Smithfield was first settled in 1663 as a farming community by several British colonists, including John Steere.
-The area was originally within the boundaries of Providence until 1731 when Smithfield was incorporated as a separate town.
-The town was named after John Smith, a first settler of Providence, according to the town's official website.
+The area was originally within the boundaries of Providence until it was incorporated as a separate municipality by the General Assembly in February 1731.
+The first town meeting was held on March 17, 1731 at the home of Captain Richard Whitman located in modern-day Lincoln.
+Richard Sayles was elected as the first town clerk.
+John Arnold, Captain Joseph Mowry, Thomas Steere, John Mowry, Sam Aldrich and Benjamin Smith were elected as the first members of the town council.
+According to the town's official website, Smithfield was named after John Smith, a first settler of Providence, who was granted land by Roger Williams and was one of the original party of six men that formed original settlement of Providence Plantations.

 Chief Justice Peleg Arnold lived in early Smithfield, and his 1690 home still stands today.
-There was an active Quaker community in early 18th century Smithfield that extended along the Great Road, from what is today Woonsocket, north into south Uxbridge, Massachusetts.
-This Quaker community, and its members, became influential in the abolition movement, with members such as Effingham Capron and Abby Kelley Foster, and also gave rise to other Quaker settlements including one at Adams, Massachusetts, where Susan B. Anthony was born as an early member.
-Elizabeth Buffum Chace is a well-known person from Smithfield who was influential in both the abolition of slavery, and the women's rights movement.
+Through the early 18th century, Smithfield was home to an active Quaker community that extended along Great Road, from what is today Woonsocket, north into Uxbridge, Massachusetts.
+This Quaker community became influential in the abolition movement, with members such as Effingham Capron and Abby Kelley Foster, and also gave rise to other Quaker settlements including one at Adams, Massachusetts, where Susan B. Anthony was born as an early member.
+Elizabeth Buffum Chace, an abolitionist and figure in the women's rights movement, was born in Smithfield.

-Captain James Buxton, a Revolutionary War figure, served with a Massachusetts regiment at Valley Forge, was promoted to the rank of Captain, and later granted Massachusetts land for his war service by Governor John Hancock.

-During the Industrial Revolution, Smithfield transformed from an agrarian community to a manufacturing center, with several textiles mills being founded along the Woonasquatucket River by the mid-1800s.
+During the Industrial Revolution, Smithfield transformed from an agrarian community to a manufacturing center, with several textiles mills being founded along the Woonasquatucket River.
+By 1819, there were nine cotton mills in Smithfield.
+To alleviate difficulties with the mills' water supplies, the Woonasquatucket River Company was granted a charter to construct three reservoirs in town: Slack Reservoir, Upper and Lower Sprague Reservoir, and Waterman Reservoir.
+With a stable supply of water, by 1876, the number of mills in Smithfield increased to 20.

-In 1871, the towns of North Smithfield, Lincoln, and Central Falls became separate municipalities.
-The colonial ghost town of Hanton City is located within the boundaries of present-day Smithfield, but was a completely separate community in the eighteenth century.
+As early as 1833, movements had begun to advocate for splitting Smithfield into multiple municipalities.
+In 1871, the towns of North Smithfield and Lincoln were granted charters by the General Assembly to become separate municipalities, and the city of Central Falls later split from Lincoln in 1895.
+The colonial ghost town of Hanton City is located within the boundaries of present-day Smithfield.

 In 1943, a U.S. Army Air Corps Lockheed RB-34 crashed on Wolf Hill, killing all three servicemen aboard.